broadinstitute/catch/README.md

 It will provide detailed output during runtime (`--verbose`) and yield about 600 probes.
 Note that using `-l 75` here (or, equivalently, leaving out `-l`) will run significantly faster, but result in more probes.
-Also, note that the input can be `zika` to use the `zika` dataset distributed with CATCH, or a path to any custom FASTA file.
+Also, note that the input can be a path to any custom FASTA file.

 **For large input, please consider notes [above](#option-1-cautious-defaults-and-one-setting-of-hybridization-criteria) regarding [options](#arguments-that-often-lower-runtime-and-memory-usage) that lower runtime and memory usage.**